elejeune11/Sarc-Graph/README.md

 `timeseries_all()` - use the results of tracking to make a timeseries plot for each tracked sarcomere.

+`compute_metrics()` - compute functional metrics for each movie, defined in our forthcoming paper.

 Functions for data visualization and analysis:

 Schematic of computing the approximate deformation gradient F: